 Try Another Device

-If you have another computer or smartphone that connects to the same network, try and get on-line with that device.
-If you can get on-line with another device the problem is most likely related to your computer.
+If you have another computer or smartphone that connects to the same network, try and get online with that device.
+If you can get online with another device the problem is most likely related to your computer, phone or tablet.

 If you use a wireless connection, sometimes your wireless connection can be accidentally shut off with a keyboard shortcut.
 You can use this same keyboard shortcut to re-enable wireless, and this can vary from computer to computer.
 The button to toggle the wireless function is normally one of the function keys on the top row of your keyboard.
 Some laptops also have a wireless switch that can be toggled on or off.